Delhi's air quality improves due to high wind speed, but still 'poor'

 Pollution levels in the national capital dipped on Monday with high wind speed aiding dispersion of pollutants, even as farm fires continued to rage in neighbouring states.

-The city recorded an air quality index (AQI) of 286, which falls in the "poor" category.
+The city recorded a 24-hour average air quality index (AQI) of 293, which falls in the 'poor' category.

 An AQI between 0 and 50 is considered 'good', 51 and 100 'satisfactory', 101 and 200 'moderate',201 and 300 'poor', 301 and 400 'very poor', and 401 and 500 'severe'.